 Apart from all the sweet treats, it goes without saying that the most central feature of fika is coffee – and more specifically drip coffee.
 When coffee first arrived in Sweden in 1685 it was an immediate hit.
 So much so, in fact, that it has had to be banned on five separate occasions in Swedish history.
 Rumour has it that Swedes continued to drink coffee secretly, out in the woods, during the bans.

 Sweden is home to several top coffee producers including global mass exporter Gevalia.
-These days, however, small-batch roasters like Stockholm’s Drop Coffee and progressive, organic and fair-trade coffee companies like Löfbergs are gradually taking a larger market share.
+These days, however, progressive, organic and fair-trade coffee companies like Arvid Nordquist and Löfbergs Lila, as well as small-batch roasters like Johan & Nyström, Eguale, and Kahls are gradually taking a larger market share.

 Trendy fika for the health conscious